ross-alexander/dq/scribing/liminal_court/subliminal_court.md

 is spending his attention on avoiding obstacles and terrain features.
 An ability to decelerate to a stop in a second or two requires a high deceleration Flight Manoeuvre.
 Which is not this one.

+## Boots of the Tiger Beetle

+These boots are made from curved, chitinous plates which may be adjusted for size by verdigrised buckles and that encumber as if they weigh 3 lbs.
+The plates are bronze in colour but the edges are emerald green, so are quite eye-catching.
+While they provide excellent traction, they are not waterproof.

+Because of the traction, the wearer adds +10 to their Climbing check.

+If the wearer spends 3 FT on their Initiative, they may increase their full TMR by 2 or half their TMR by 1.
+If the wearer spends 1 FT on their Initiative, they may increase their full TMR by 1.

+Finally, they always have a chance to come to a complete stop however fast they are running.
+They must, in such cases, Break 100 adding 3 × their AG to the result.

 # Incantations